z0on/2bRAD_denovo/2bRAD_README.txt

 # scp the *.Q and inds2pops files to laptop, plot it in R:
 # use admixturePlotting2a.R to plot (will require minor editing - population names)

-# scp *Mat, *covar, *qopt and bams files to laptop, use angsd_ibs_pca.R to plot PCA and admixturePlotting_v4.R to plot ADMIXTURE
+# scp *Mat, *qopt and bams files to laptop, use angsd_ibs_pca.R to plot PCA and admixturePlotting_v4.R to plot ADMIXTURE

 #==========================
 # ANDSD => SFS for demographic analysis